 Information to be published in the fall newsletter should reach me by September 10 at the latest.
-The VTA Newsletter is there to provide informathat is of potential tion received It is only as good interest to hikers. information received.
-More the as material from more writers adds diversity to the paper and is always welcome.
+The VTA Newsletter is there to provide information received that is of potential interest to hikers.
+It is only as good as the information received.
+More material from more writers adds diversity to the paper and is always welcome.
 If you have a trail tale or anything that may be of interest to other members, don't be shy.
 Pass it on for consideration in your newsletter.